anafsa/mobility_data_converter/README.md

 # Mobility data converter :bus: :oncoming_bus:

-Convert data from CAMs to a format compatible with the simulator.
+Convert data from CAMs to a format compatible with the IPFS simulator.

 ## Project Organization